Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-The last value is a transaction ID that is unique to each call on the uAPI, so it will differ from what is shown here.
+The last value is a _transaction ID_ that is unique to each call on the uAPI, so it will differ from what is shown here.

 When you see this output, you have run a "ping" to the Travelport service and successfully gotten back the values transmitted.
-Although this seems trivial, this is good news because it means that all the layers of software and networking (and there are plenty!) between your computer and Travelport's servers are working as expected!
+Although this seems trivial, this is good news because it means that all the layers of software and networking (and there are plenty!) between your computer and Travelport's servers are working as expected.

 ### The other gunk